metaleap/vscode-appz/libs/cs/readme.md

 Creates a new [output channel](https://code.visualstudio.com/api/references/vscode-api#OutputChannel) with the given name.

 `name` ── Human-readable string which will be used to represent the channel in the UI.

+`return` ── A thenable that resolves when the `OutputChannel` has been created and initialized.

 ##### Parameters